Cymo melanodactylus

-Cymo melanodactylus, the furry coral crab, is a species of small decapod crustacean in the family Xanthidae.
+Cymo melanodactylus, also known as the furry coral crab, is a species of small crab in the family Xanthidae.
 It is found in the Indo-Pacific Ocean and lives in crevices and on the surface of corals in the genus Acropora.

 Description

 The carapace and limbs of Cymo melanodactylus have the appearance of being covered with short fur.
 It has large pale blue, stalked eyes, a spiny carapace with a shallow groove down the middle and grows to about 1.3 cm wide.
 It typically has black fingers to its claws but is difficult to distinguish from the rather similar Cymo andreossyi on claw colour alone as some individuals have white finger tips and others have white fingers with black bases.
 A more reliable feature to distinguish between the two is the orange granulations on the carapace of Cymo melanodactylus.

 Distribution

 Cymo melanodactylus is found in the Indo-Pacific Ocean.
 Its range extends from the Red Sea and Madagascar to New Caledonia, French Polynesia and Wallis and Futuna.